treshanwaas/ANALYSIS-ON-INCOME-INEQUALITY/docs/index.md

+## SUMMARY PAPER
+*For indept analysis please go to the github repository

 ## INTRODUCTION
 As the world becomes more global and the distribution of wealth continues to diminish, it is important to understand how the inequality of income has changed over time and space.
 We chose to use the World Income Inequality Database (WIID) to analyze the trends and patterns to determine whether income inequality exists in developing and developed nations alike despite the global economic growth and that the gap is diverging.
 In order to validate our hypothesis, that income inequality does exist around the world, we decided to take a three pronged approach to investigate global wealth distribution over time, analyze income inequality over geographic regions as well as compare and contrast the top and bottom wealthiest populations within each country over time.